-When it comes to conducting a business relationship, be it an acquisition or merger, purchase or other contractual relationship with companies or individuals, problems can arise if the appropriate due diligence measures are not carried out.
+When it comes to conducting a business relationship, be it an acquisition or merger, purchase, or other contractual relationship with companies or individuals, problems can arise if the appropriate due diligence measures are not carried out.
+Due diligence is a comprehensive process of investigation and analysis conducted before engaging in a business transaction or investment.

 Due diligence therefore consists of conducting prior research and implementing mechanisms and protocols to learn about the customers or companies we are doing business with, having emphasis on aspects such as tax, criminal and identity verification, all key information to eliminate uncertainty and ensure the security of our company.